 The research helped us to find out that:

-- Complex multi-tools are suitable for large-scale projects (online stores, information portals, etc.), whereas professional click heatmaps are great for small and medium-size companies;
+- Complex multi-tools are suitable for large-scale projects (online stores, information portals, etc.), whereas professional heatmaps are great for small and medium companies.

-- Choosing a click map one should take into account not only its advantages but also disadvantages.
+- Choosing a heatmap, one should take into account both its advantages and disadvantages.
 Although the flaws will be eliminated shortly (at least the developers claim so), you will need to work with what you have.
-So before you opt for one of the click maps, we still recommend trying to work with those that are suitable for you based on their pricing, language, and additional tools available.
+So before you opt for one of the heatmaps, test it.
+Try working with suitable options and check their features.
 This will help you to compare several tools and make the right choice.

-A click heatmap is a crucial tool for growing conversion, so you choose it carefully.
+Heatmap software is a crucial tool for growing conversion, so make sure to pick it carefully.